 Standing at his side is a confident woman who looks as if she has flown in from another era.
 She wears on her head a hat topped with a pair of white wings.
 Every time I looked at this old photo, I was drawn to the hat.
 Who wore hats like this?
 What did the wings signify?
 Who had shot the bird, prepared the wings, fastened them to the hat?
 Were women wearing hats like this in other countries, or was it a peculiarly British thing?

-Tessa is an experienced speaker, appearing at literary festivals from Rye to Harrogate, lecturing for the National Trust and English Heritage among others, and enjoys unusual one-off venues and events.
-In 2015 she toured the USA as a Royal Oak Foundation lecturer.
+Tessa is an experienced speaker, appearing at literary festivals from Rye to Harrogate, lecturing for the V&A, the National Trust and English Heritage among others, and enjoys unusual one-off venues and events.
+She’s an accredited Arts Society lecturer, and has toured the USA as a Royal Oak Foundation lecturer.
 If you would like to book her as a speaker, contact her here.

 — Catherine Bingham, Rye Festival